cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

    Copy all the entries to the ``yarn.application.classpath`` configuration for YARN on your Cluster.
    The ``yarn.application.classpath`` setting can be found by searching as mentioned above.

-   Add the entries required by scrolling to the last entry in the class path form, clicking the "+" button to add a new text box entry field at the end.
+   Add the entries required by scrolling to the last entry in the classpath form, clicking the "+" button to add a new text box entry field at the end.
 Once you have added all the entries from the ``mapreduce.application.classpath`` to the ``yarn.application.classpath``, click on *Save*.

 You can make these changes `using Cloudera Manager
 <http://www.cloudera.com/content/www/en-us/documentation/enterprise/latest/topics/cm_mc_mod_configs.html>`__.
-You will be prompted to restart the stale services after making changes.
+Please restart the stale services upon seeing a prompt to do so after making the above changes.

 ..
 HDFS Permissions
 .. ----------------